MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell.md

 Add-MsolRoleMember -RoleMemberEmailAddress (Get-MsolUser -All | Where DisplayName -eq $dispName).UserPrincipalName -RoleName $roleName
 ```

-#### Email names of user accounts
+#### Sign-in names of user accounts

-If you are used to working with the email names (UPNs) of user accounts, determine the following:
+If you are used to working with the sign-in names or UPNs of user accounts, determine the following:

-1. The user account's UPN.
+- The user account's UPN.

     If you don't already know the UPN, use this command: